 Pack wallets, phones, keys and everything else you would normally keep on your body in a bag or zipped jacket pocket, at least until you get through security.

 Security often requires you to take stuff out of your bags for more accurate screening.
 The list changes all the time.
 Electronics, liquids and snacks are prime candidates.
-Pack toiletries and snacks in small bags – like reusable eBags – for easy removal and re-assembly.
+Pack toiletries and snacks in small bags – like reusable – for easy removal and re-assembly.

 The 3-Ounce Rule